 - Incubate both tubes aerobically at 35ºC. for up to 14 days.

-- Examine tubes daily for colour change.
+- Examine tubes daily for color change.

 - Positive: A positive carbohydrate utilization test is indicated by the development of a yellow color in the medium.